backbone-paginator/backbone.paginator/README.rst

 This is one of the areas where ``Backbone.PageableCollection`` truely shines.
-A ``Backbone.PageableCollection`` instance not only can do everything a plain ``Backbone.Collection`` is can for the current page, in client-mode, it can also synchronize changes and events across all of the pages.
+A ``Backbone.PageableCollection`` instance not only can do everything a plain ``Backbone.Collection`` can for the current page, in client-mode, it can also synchronize changes and events across all of the pages.
 For example, you can add or remove a model from either a ``Backbone.PageableCollection`` instance, which is holding the current page, or the